Peiyuan-sun-1/PRNN-HBV/README.md

 * Streamflow Data CSVs: Each file should contain daily observed streamflow.
 Essential columns are 'date' and 'streamflow'.
 Missing values should be coded as -999.

-* Attributes CSV ('569流域属性.csv'): A single file containing static attributes for all basins.
+* Attributes CSV ('basin attributes.csv'): A single file containing static attributes for all basins.
 It must contain 'gauge_id' and 'area_gages2' (watershed area in km²) columns to link basins and perform unit conversions.

 4. How to Run the Models